yeattech/compare-kafka/consumer-mssql/README.md

 - http://localhost:8201/swagger-ui/index.html
 # Configuration
-- Update the username and password in application.properties
+- Update the ipaddress, username and password in application.properties